 Locating a Reliable Payment Partner

-The key to finding a perfect merchant processor for your document preparation business is to ask questions – no surprise there, right?
-Be comfortable with the answers received and pay attention to the level of customer service encountered.
+To conclude, the key to finding a perfect merchant processor for your document preparation business is to ask questions – no surprise there, right?
+Be comfortable with the answers received, and pay attention to the level of customer service encountered.
 Be open and honest about business goals to ensure they can deliver on your expectations.

 Once you are ready to apply for a merchant account, having all your ducks in a row documentation-wise also helps expedite the approval process.
-Expect to provide items such as previous processing history, bank statements, business licensure, and proof of EIN.
+Expect to provide items such as previous processing history, bank statements, business licensure, and EIN proof.

-Are you interested in obtaining a document preparation merchant account?
+Interested in obtaining a document preparation merchant account?
 Reach out to us today!
 For a decade, we have been an industry expert in high-risk merchant processing.
-We are happy to discuss your business goals and create a custom robust payment solution for you!
+We are happy to discuss your business goals and create a custom, robust payment solution for you!